 Daily deal sites like Groupon, AppSumo, and Fab are good examples of businesses that can succeed with Facebook advertising.
 After you click one of their ads, they just ask for your email address.
 They’ll sell you on a deal later.

-At Udemy, we focus on getting users to sign up on their first visit.
-By aiming to be profitable on ad spend in six months (not one day), we can turn Facebook users into long-term customers.
+At Udemy, they focus on getting users to sign up on their first visit.
+By aiming to be profitable on ad spend in six months (not one day), they turn Facebook users into long-term customers.

-How to Target Facebook Ads
+How to Target Meta Ads

-Facebook’s ad targeting options are unparalleled.
-On Facebook, you can target users by:
+On Meta, you can directly target users by:

 Each option can be useful, depending on your audience.
 Most marketers should focus on location, age, gender, and interests.